Explore Business Management

 Designated as a Military Friendly School for our commitment to the military community

-Business and financial occupations are expected to grow 7% from 2018 to 2028, faster than the average growth for all fields, as a result of an increasingly complex global business landscape.
-The median annual wage for these roles is over $68,000.*
+Business and financial occupations are expected to grow 8% from 2020 to 2030, faster than the average growth for all fields, as a result of an increasingly complex global business landscape.
+The median annual wage for these roles is $72,250.*

 Graduates of Champlain's online business management degree program will be prepared to succeed in a variety of career paths across many fields and industries, including human resources, business analysis, administrative services, operations, and sales.